Lekshmi288/Data-Driven-Analysis-of-Vertical-Motions-in-Milky-Way-Stars/README.md

   ◆ Applied velocity transformations, kinematic approximations, and data-driven modeling to infer vertical motions.

-  ◆ Performed Pearson correlation tests to assess the relationship between the signatures of stellar vertical motions across various catalogues and to determine their statistical significance.
+  ◆ Performed Pearson correlation tests to assess the relationship between the signatures of stellar vertical motions across various catalogues and Hypothesis tests to determine a significant correlation between the median vertical velocities and thereby confirming the existence of a kinematic wave in the younger stellar population in the solar neighbourhood.

   ◆ Performed bootstrapping to estimate uncertainties in the median vertical velocities and assess the robustness of our results.
 This method provided statistical confidence in detecting vertical oscillations and ensured that our findings are statistically significant.